 How to Apply

-International applicants must have completed their first degree in law at a University outside of the United States and have completed (or be in the process of completing) an LL.M. degree at the University of Minnesota Law School or another American Bar Association-approved law school.
+SJD applicants must have completed their first degree in law at a university outside of the United States and have completed (or be in the process of completing) an LL.M. degree at the University of Minnesota Law School or another American Bar Association-approved law school.

 Applicants whose native language is not English must also demonstrate proficiency in English.
 Minimum TOEFL score is 80, with strong preference given to candidates who score 100 or higher.
 IELTS scores are also accepted, with a minimum score of 6.5 required.